Anna (2019 feature film): Plot

 She then arranges a meeting with both Alex and Miller, returning information to each that she had previously stolen, but insinuating that a copy had been kept and would be released if anything happened to her.
-Alex tells her that the information will be stale and worthless in 6 months, but Anna responds that 6 months of freedom was more than she had every experienced before.
-By accepting the return of their data both Miller verbally, and Alex tacitly agree to allow Anna to disappear for as long as she can.
+Alex tells her that the information will be stale and worthless in 6 months, but Anna responds that 6 months of freedom was more than she had ever experienced before.
+Miller and Alex both accept the return of their data, and Miller agrees to allow Anna to disappear for as long as she can, though Alex is reluctant.
 The meeting area is under surveillance and Olga watches the meeting occur.
-Shortly after Anna leaves the meeting, Olga catches up to her and shoots her dead for betraying the KGB.
+Shortly after Anna leaves the meeting, Olga catches up to her and shoots her dead for betraying the Russian Federation.
 Miller and Alex hold each other at gunpoint, with Alex refusing to let Miller help Anna before both men are forced to retreat.
 Miller then attempts to get video proof that Anna is still alive, but her body is quickly collected by medical personnel before he can do so.
 It turns out that "Anna" is a body double; the real Anna slips into the sewers, changes her clothes, and removes the wig from her shaved head before vanishing into the shadows.

 It is revealed that Olga had earlier revealed to Anna her knowledge of the CIA's planned assassination of Vassiliev.
 Both women conspired to go along with the CIA's plan as Olga wanted to take Vassiliev's place.
-As Olga moves into Vassiliev's former office, she views a recorded message left for her by Anna, who expresses her gratitude to Olga but reveals she kept evidence of Olga's involvement in Vassiliev's murder in case her old handler betrays their agreement.
-Olga smiles in admiration and proceeds to delete Anna's file from the KGB's official database.
+As Olga moves into Vassiliev's former office, she views a recorded message left for her by Anna, who expresses her gratitude to Olga but reveals she kept evidence of Olga's involvement in Vassiliev's murder in case her old handler ever betrays their agreement.
+Olga smiles in admiration and proceeds to delete Anna's file from the SVR's official database.